kojiwell/trops/README.rst

     # And then, push your trops' commits to the remote repository
     trops repo push

-As you can see on your issue page, what you've done is linked to the issue you tagged.
-And you can find the markdown table from that page.
+As you can see on the issue page, what you've done is linked to the issue you tagged.
+You should also be able to find the markdown table from that page.

 And now, you can start working on automating what you've interactively done by using Ansible, Salt, Chef, Puppet, or whatever tools down the line.